-Processing aids perform their technological function during the manufacture of food and are therefore either not present in the final food or present only at very low levels.
-No endoprotease activity can be detected following pasteurisation of the beer.
+Processing aids perform their technological function during the manufacture of food and are not active in the final food.
+They are usually used at low levels, sufficient to achieve the purpose.
+Enzymes functioning as processing aids are usually removed or inactivated during further processing of the food.
+This is the case for endo-protease.
+No endo-protease activity can be detected following pasteurisation of the beer.
 Given the absence of any detectable enzyme activity, any residual enzyme would be expected to be present as denatured protein and would undergo normal proteolytic digestion in the gastrointestinal tract.